 A good system for an Executive Weekly Meeting includes built-in ways of:

-Hugo offers an end-to-end easy system for managing all these functions.
+Fellow offers an end-to-end easy system for managing all these functions.

 But any such system starts with an agenda template professionally designed for an Executive Weekly Meeting.
 Check out the free, instantly-available template below.
 It doubles as the template for taking meeting minutes.